matthiasmarczyk/system-health-check-tool/README.md

 # System Health Check Tool

-A small Python project that displays basic system information.
+A simple Python command-line tool that displays basic system information.

+This project was created as part of my learning journey into IT support and Python programming.

 ## Features